 Finding a rental and executing it.

 I started my rental search on rvshare.com as well as outdoorsy.com about 2 and a half months before the trip.
-Kind of last-minute actually.
+Kind of last-minute, actually.
 Both are great owner rental sites.
 I didn’t want to drive an RV USA billboard across the country and back.
-I wanted to look and feel like an owner, and rent an RV that was *hopefully* cleaner, and likely more cared for than a fleet rental RV.
-Mor than the vanity that that sounds like, I wanted an RV that the owner knew about and could tell me, it does this well, that well, doesn’t do this well.
-Over someone who would just hand me the keys. and say “Good Luck, Have Fun!”.
+I wanted to look and feel like an owner and rent an RV that was *hopefully* cleaner and likely more cared for than a fleet rental RV.
+More than the vanity that that sounds like, I wanted an RV that the owner knew about and could tell me, it does this well, that well, doesn’t do this well.
+Over someone who would just hand me the keys. and say, “Good Luck, Have Fun!”.

 My initial selection was a diesel pusher in Cincinnati.
 I think I interviewed the owners more than they interviewed me.
-We talked about the trip, our desire/need to be 100% self-sufficient for boon-docking (the act of parking an RV anywhere legal without hookups).
+We talked about the trip, and our desire/need to be 100% self-sufficient for boon-docking (the act of parking an RV anywhere legal without hookups).
 He totally got that.
-We talked about the route, mountain passes, roads, etc. We agreed on the deal but his RV was in the shop getting a ride enhancement kit, plus he was headed out-west 2 weeks before us and we’d be cutting it close.
-Then it happened, when he picked up his RV from the suspension work other things weren’t working, he wasn’t comfortable I’d have a trouble-free trip.
+We talked about the route, mountain passes, roads, etc. We agreed on the deal, but his RV was in the shop getting a ride enhancement kit, plus he was headed out-west 2 weeks before us, and we’d be cutting it close.
+Then it happened, when he picked up his RV from the suspension work, other things weren’t working, and he wasn’t comfortable I’d have a trouble-free trip.
 So I started looking again.
-(We’ve kept in touch and I will rein that RV next).
+(We’ve kept in touch, and I will rent that RV next).

 Surprisingly, most folks weren’t really all that concerned with our ability to drive one.
-While I’ve driven some big things in my life including a 40 foot UHaul, and a box truck back in the day, I had no REAL RV experience and I was clearly jumping into the deep end.
-It looks very intimidating, more mostly because you’re driving something that potentially costs more than our house to replace, but at the end of the day, it just wasn’t that bad (more on that later).
+While I’ve driven some big things in my life, including a 40-foot UHaul, and a box truck back in the day, I had no REAL RV experience, and I was clearly jumping into the deep end.
+It looks very intimidating, mostly because you’re driving something that potentially costs more than our house to replace, but at the end of the day, it just wasn’t that bad (more on that later).